ci-lab-cz/hit-likeness/README.md

 ```

 - using custom scripts
-one may import PredictHTS class from predict.py and use it for prediction within custom Python scripts
+one may import PredictHTS class from predict.py and use it for prediction within own Python scripts

 ### Model building: